 Use Program #5 to run all state-wise merge on Data #2 and Output #1.3 through the master code method.
-Remember to change “Directory” in all individual state code files in folder Program #4 to run this.
+Remember to change “directory” in all individual state code files in folder Programs #4 to run this.
+Program #9 does this for all state code files together.

 Use Program #6 to get excel table Output #3.1 which contains match rates for each state.